PJWalker/daggerheart/content/Session 0/Character Creation.md

 - What from your upbringing will prove useful as an adventurer?
 What will you need to leave behind?
 - What does your character want to achieve?
 Why?
 - How does your class help you to achieve your goals?

-# Experiences
-Consi
-There’s no set list of experiences to

-> [!note]
-> Your experiences are *always* a part of your character, even when you’re not explicitly invoking them.
-Having experiences that have both positive and negative aspects
-> (Also, )

 # Organisations
 You may decide to be a member of, or associated with: